gerdesi/LenovoIdeapad330s-14ikb-Hackintosh/README.md

 Thats it for part 1!

 ## 2. Installing Clover
-Download the latest version of clover bootloader from here.<br>
+Download the latest version of clover bootloader from [here](https://sourceforge.net/projects/cloverefiboot/).<br>
 Open Clover bootloader installer, click on continue, agree, continue and when you reach the screen "Installtion Type", click on "Change Install Location".<br>
 Choose your USB disk which should be labelled as "install_osx" as the install location.<br>
 Next click on "Customize".
-Make surethe following options are selected:<br>
+Make sure the following options are selected:<br>
--Clover for UEFI booting only<br>
+- Clover for UEFI booting only
--Install Clover in the ESP<br>
+- Install Clover in the ESP
--Themes<br>
+- Themes
--UEFI Drivers (Under Drivers, uncheck SMCHelper-64, as we will be using VirtualSMC)<br>
+- UEFI Drivers (Under Drivers, uncheck SMCHelper-64, as we will be using VirtualSMC) **Click Install**
-**Click Install**

 ## 3. Copying relevant drivers and kext files (Go to Releases to get the kexts etc)